predbdotovh/pre-api/docs/index.md

 # Predb.ovh API documentation

+Most pre databases websites do not allow data scapping, nor do they offer an API.

+Having a easily accessible API was a requirement for me, so I built this one using public pre sources.

-## Description
+## Disclaimers

 Disclaimer : This API has been built for my personal usage, and may not fit your needs.
-You may fill issues in the Github project, but don't expect too much.
+[Github issues](https://github.com/predbdotovh/pre-api/issues) can be filled, but don't expect too much.

-Disclaimer 2 : Once again, this API does **not** host any content, only metadata associated to scene releases.
+Disclaimer 2 : Once again, this API does **NOT** host any content, only metadata associated to scene releases.

+Disclaimer 3 : Don't know what scene releases are ?
+You're probably at the wrong place.

 ## Status

+This API is currently usable, and used by [demo website](https://predb.ovh/) which is also [open-sourced](https://github.com/predbdotovh/website).
-This API is currently usable, though not stable and may break at any point.
+Please note that this API is not stable yet, and may break at any time.

 ## API versions